kartikshankar-nyc/peerconnect/src/docs/Vision1.0.md

 ## Vision:

 A world where no one feels alone in their struggle.
-IsolationDiaries empowers individuals to find hope, insight, and solidarity through real, human stories.
+PeerConnect empowers individuals to find hope, insight, and solidarity through real, human stories.

 ## North Stars: